Fentible/StudyBuddy/README.md

 # StudyBuddy
 Software Engineering Coursework - Study Planner

-**All use cases appear to be implemented, i've begun testing and will start recording the current work tomorrow (06/05/21).
+**All use cases appear to be implemented, i've begun testing and will start recording the current work friday (07/05/21).
 If you have any improvements or additions feel free to add them but please check what has been implemented before starting anything new.

 *** Current Progress - 10/03/21
 + Task 0 :: github set up